dankamongmen/notcurses/INSTALL.md

 ### APT

-On an APT-based distribution, run:
+Install build dependencies:

 `apt-get install build-essential cmake doctest-dev zlib1g-dev libavformat-dev libavutil-dev libncurses-dev libreadline-dev libqrcodegen-dev libswscale-dev libunistring-dev pandoc pkg-config`

-If you only intend to build core Notcurses (without multimedia support), run:
+If you only intend to build core Notcurses (without multimedia support), you can omit `libavformat-dev`, `libavutil-dev`, and `libswscale-dev` from this list.

-`apt-get install build-essential cmake doctest-dev zlib1g-dev libncurses-dev libreadline-dev libqrcodegen-dev libunistring-dev pandoc pkg-config`

 If you want to build the Python wrappers, you'll also need: